Liam-cod/harry-potter-gen-z/book_1/chapter_3.md

 “I wanna read it,” said Harry furiously, “it’s mine.”

-“Get out, you bozo's,” croaked Uncle Vernon, stuffing the letter back inside its envelope.
+“Get out, you bozo's,” croaked Uncle UNIT MUSTACHE, stuffing the letter back inside its envelope.

 Harry didn’t move.

-“I WANT MY LETTER!” he shouted.
+“I WANT MY SIGMAAAAAAA!” he shouted.

 “Let me see it!” demanded Dudley.

-“OUT!” roared Uncle Vernon, and he took both Harry and Dudley by the scruffs of their necks and yeeted them into the hall, slamming the kitchen door behind them.
+“OUT YOU BOZO'S!” roared Uncle Vernon, and he took both Harry and Dudley by the scruffs of their necks and yeeted them into the hall, slamming the kitchen door behind them.
 Harry and Dudley promptly had a lil sissy-fight over who would listen at the keyhole; Dudley won, so Harry, his glasses dangling from one ear, lay flat on his stomach to peep through the crack between door and floor.
 Harry considered venting into the room like the sussy imposter he was, but eventually decided against it.

 “Vernon,” Aunt Petunia was saying in a quivering voice, “look at the address — how could they possibly know where he gets some z's?
 You don’t think they’re watching da crib?”